anum124/Malik-portfolio/final_project_AnumMalik2.md

 Preview Link: [Smog Heavy Pakistan: The Next Generation Set to be Hit Hard by Deteriorating Air Quality](https://preview.shorthand.com/5zRQPVKDer75gmjh)

 ### User Research
 My **target audience**,at large, is the citizens of Pakistan focused in the urban centers of the country.
 These are the people that are most impacted by the hazardous air quality peaking during the winter months; from October to February.
-Additionally, I want the presentation to be informative toward individuals in sectors
+Additionally, I want the presentation to be informative toward individuals in sectors identified as leading generators of pollutants or involved with public policy impact.
+Their reactions could be used to assess whether the intended content of the presentation leading up to the suggestions proposed for green industrial processes and the harmful impacts of burning crop residues is instructive enough.

--

-Agriculture Department needs to launch a systematic campaign for educating farmers on the harmful impacts of burning of crop residues and introduce alternative technologies for environmentally safe disposal of crop residue such as converting it into compost or mulch.
-Green Industrial processes with resource efficiencies and emission reduction should be implemented in cement manufacturing plants, steel mills and thermal power plants.

-Representative individuals to interview:
+In order to find **representative individuals to interview** as proxy for the target audience....

 The questions that I intended to ask the interviewees were primarily focused on the logical flow and the persuasiveness of the storyline to inspire audiences to resort to raising awareness about air pollution and to be more involved in initiatives that could improve its currently hazardous status.
 The mode of conducting the interviews was through an initial video call to explain the reason for the interview.
 In the call, a link to the storyboard preview was shared with a word document of questions that the individuals filled out and reverted with through email.
 I used the following **interview script** to get feedback: